 The X940E doesn't support 3D, like most TVs in 2016.

-Unfortunately the X940E has a long response time, so motion blur may be seen depending on the content.
+The X940E has a mediocre handling of motion.
+It has a long response time, so motion blur may be seen depending on the content.
 For movies this isn't an issue, but for PC use or some games a long trail can be seen.
 The TV uses PWM to dim the backlight, but the frequency is high enough to not be noticeable.
 It is possible to reduce the frequency to clear up motion significantly.
 Some minor judder is present when watching movies from a PC or cable, but most people won't notice this.
 Fans of motion interpolation can introduce a strong soap opera effect on the 120Hz panel.

-The response time of the 75" X940E is worse than most other LCDs, resulting in a long (but faint) trail following moving objects.
+The response time of the 75" X940E is bad, resulting in a long (but faint) trail following moving objects.
 This isn't noticeable in all content, and isn't an issue for watching movies but does cause visible blur behind 60 fps games or sports.

-The Sony X940E uses PWM to dim the backlight, at the same 720Hz frequency of the Z9D from 2016.
-This is fast enough that it isn't noticeable and motion appears smooth.
+The Sony X940E uses PWM at 720Hz to dim the backlight, starting at 13/50 backlight setting, but at that frequency it is not noticeable.
+Lowering the setting reduces the amplitude, while duty cycle remains constant.
 It is possible to decrease the flicker frequency to 60Hz and clear up motion, for those who don't mind visible flicker.
 To do so, set 'MotionFlow' to 'Custom' and increase the 'Clearness' slider.

 The Sony XBR75X940E can only display 24p movies playing via 24p sources like DVDs and Blu-rays player smoothly.
 24p movie playing via 60p/60i sources like cable or satellite boxes do present occasional judder even with 'Motionflow' set to 'True Cinema' and 'Cinemotion' set to 'High'.